Standard Operating Procedures

 Fees charged are for REB review and for the support provided by the Research Ethics Office (REO), not the approval.
 Please note that projects reviewed by the REB will be billed even if the project will not occur regardless of the cause of non-fulfillment.

-• Major amendement ($500) - Amendments requiring a Full Board review (incident report, TI and SAE) or changes requested by the industry (protocol amendment, consent form)
+- Major amendment ($2500) - Amendment requiring a full board review (incident report, TI and SAE) or changes requested by the industry (protocol amendment, consent form)

 This review fee applies to research projects funded by a third party, individual, private industry or when is contractually responsible, in totality or partially, for receiving data/publication rights and/or access to records for clinical trials that will be submitted to the REB for review.